MASTER PAINTINGS OF THE WORLD:

 MUSIC VIDEO POSTERS:

-In the last twenty years, I've made close to 500 fandom music videos.
+In the last twenty years, I've made over 650 literary music videos.
 When I presented them at the MIT

-Media Lab, the conclusion was that they were, indeed, art, in and of themselves.
+Media Lab, the conclusion was that the videos were, indeed, art, in and of themselves.
 After relentless prodding

 from the people at our local cable channel, I finally